coolnikitav/CodingLearning/Python/Notes/divide_and_conquer_algorithm.md

 - Given N number of houses along the street with some amount of money
 - Adjacent houses cannot be stolen
 - Fidn the maximum amount that can be stolen

+# Convert String
+Problem statement:
+- S1 and S2 are given strings
+- Convert S2 to S1 using delete, insert, or replace operations
+- Find the minimum count of edit operations